klarrieu/weather_station/README.md

 # Raspberry Pi weather station + web server

-This repo currently works with the following weather sensors:
+This repo currently works with the following weather sensors over the I2C bus, though it can easily be modified to accommodate more:

 - BME280
 - SDS011
 - SPS30

-There are two main parts:
+There are three main parts:

+- `config.json`: JSON text file that tells the scripts information regarding the sensor configuration.
 - `read_sensors.py`: streams data from weather sensors to a local database on the Raspberry Pi.
 - `server.js`: launches a node.js web server with a live dashboard and plots of weather sensor data.

 ## Requirements

-- node.js
+- Node.js
-- Python 3.6+
+- Python >=3.6
-- sqlite
+- Sqlite3

 ## Quick Start

 1. Clone this repository.

-2. `python read_sensors.py` will start streaming data from the sensors to a local database `weather.db`.

-3. `node server.js` will launch the web server from the Raspberry Pi's IP address.
+2. Make any necessary modifications to the `config.json` file for the installed sensors.

+2. Run `start_station.sh`.
-   Note: to access the webserver outside the local network, you will need to setup port forwarding via your ISP.
+   Note: to access the webserver outside the local network, you will need to setup port forwarding.

-Once you are happy that everything works, the database/server can be set to launch automatically on startup as background processes:
+Once you are happy that everything works, the database/server can be set to launch automatically on startup as background processes by adding `start_station.sh` to `/etc/rc.local` and rebooting (or restarting rc-local.service).

-1. Add `start_station.sh` to `/etc/rc.local`.

-2. `sudo reboot` to reboot the pi.